ScottLogic/Technology-Carbon-Standard/pages/impact_categories/upstream.md

 - Advanced cooling and power supply
 - Distributed computing

+In addition to the carbon footprint of AI data centres, it is essential to mention their extensive water footprint, therefore a careful examination of data centre [WUE_source](/resources/glossary#water-usage-effectiveness-source-wue-source) is indispensable.

 {% include linkedHeading.html heading="Content and Data" level=3 %}

 When considering the upstream emissions of content and data, whether text, image, audio or video used as a commodity by the organisation, evaluate emissions that relate to: